-Gartner provides a number of insights on the subject.
+Gartner provides a number of reports on the subject and helpful insights.
 Our experts at Support Revolution can also help guide you through the whole certification process.

-Oracle depends on its customers being unprepared or even wary of going against its audit and legal teams.
+Oracle depends on its customers being unprepared or even scared of going against its audit and legal teams.